Advait-Sen/Minesweeper/README.md

 # Minesweeper
-And implementation of Minesweeper in Godot
+An implementation of Minesweeper in Godot

+### Todo items:
+Ability to manually change number of mines
+Prettier graphics?